du4rt-m/Color-Path/README.md

 ---

 ## 🔧 Development
-**Color Path** was built from the ground up using Unity and C#, focused on delivering smooth and responsive gameplay.
-Custom assets and vibrant designs create an immersive and challenging color-navigation experience.

-**Color Path** was built from the ground up using Unity and C#.
-Gameplay focuses on delivering a smooth, responsive experience in an endless runner format.
-All assets and character customizables were sourced from the Unity Asset Store and are free-to-use resources.

-**Color Path** was built from the ground up using Unity and C#.
-Gameplay focuses on delivering a smooth, responsive experience in an endless runner format.
-All assets and character customizables were sourced from the Unity Asset Store, while the logo and graphics, including screenshots, were created using Canva.

 **Color Path** was built from the ground up using Unity and C#.
 Gameplay focuses on delivering a smooth, responsive experience in an endless runner format.
 Assets like characters and character customizables were sourced from the Unity Asset Store and are free-to-use resources.
 Other 2D visuals, logo and promotional graphics were created using Canva.

 ### Key Tools and Technologies